michael2012z/BitBible/markdown/KJV/files/Dan.md

 17. And a stone was brought, and laid upon the mouth of the den; and the king sealed it with his own signet, and with the signet of his lords; that the purpose might not be changed concerning Daniel.

-18. Then the king went to his palace, and passed the night fasting: neither were instruments of musick brought before him: and his sleep went from him.instruments…: or, table
+18. Then the king went to his palace, and passed the night fasting: neither were instruments of musick brought before him: and his sleep went from him.

 19. Then the king arose very early in the morning, and went in haste unto the den of lions.